 more globalized, the potential for conflict dramatically increases-and so does the need for leaders who can shepherd others through times of turmoil.
-In Leading Through Conflict, Mark Gerzon describes three types of leaders: the Demagogue, who rules by fear and by demonizing anyone who is "other"; the Manager, who cares only about taking care of his own particular fiefdom; and the Mediator, who is inclusive, holistic, and able to build bridges between differing parties.
-Gerzon spends most of his time on the Mediator, "the emerging leadership archetype of our era."
-He offers a detailed analysis of the Mediator's tools, such as the ability to see all sides of a conflict, the commitment to communication, the ability to promote alliances between factions, and the desire to create innovative solutions to old problems.
+In Leading Through Conflict, Mark Gerzon describes three types of leaders: the Demagogue, who rules by fear and by demonizing anyone who is "other"; the Manager, who cares only about taking care of his own particular fiefdom; and the a detailed analysis of the Mediator's tools, such as the ability to see all sides of a conflict, the commitment to communication, the ability to promote alliances between factions, and the desire to create innovative solutions to old problems.
 "Although conflict is built into our commercial and civic institutions, the skills for dealing with it are rarely taught," Gerzon notes.
 He tries to change that with his book.
 (Harvard Business School Press, \$27.95)